finos/tracdap/doc/deployment/sandbox.rst

 **Java**

-TRAC requires Java version 11 or higher, using LTS 11 or LTS 17 is recommended.
+TRAC requires Java version 11 or higher, using LTS version 11, 17 or 21 is recommended.
 Suitable JDKs are available from
 `Azul (Zulu) <https://www.azul.com/downloads/?package=jdk>`_ and `Adoptium (Eclipse Temurin) <https://adoptium.net/>`_.